EmiliaPsacharopoulos/Quadruped-8dof-Robot/Revisions/README.md

 The existing github does not have this.
 We could:
 - Link to the other github’s online Forum
 - Write suggestions based on our ongoing revision notes for design improvements.

+## Table of Contents
+1. Wiring

+## Wiring
+Power wires: We should switch from XT30 to XT60 (the 18 AWG wires are too thick realistically to solder a good connection in the XT30's.
+Plus, we are going to be pulling about 30A for the jumps and that is the max continuous allowed Amps through that connector).